F.A.Q.

 What temperatures can I expect?
 What is the weather like between June and October?

-Temperatures in the Azores while our center is open are mild with always some humidity in the air.
+Temperatures in the Azores while our center is open are mild with always some humidity in the air and wind.
 During the day, we can have up to 28°C (= 82°F) and the temperature rarely goes below 20°C (=68°F) at night.
 This makes nice evenings or nights under the stars!

 The weather is variable and can change completely from one part of the island to another.
 At sea, we often have good weather with always some clouds accompanying us.
 Rain is possible but not frequent when we are at sea in Santa Maria.
 The other islands are more uncertain in terms of climate.